There are a few main reasons why we get ‘tired eyes’ or ‘bags under the eyes’

 Surprisingly, sun damage is the number one cause of damage to skin around the eyes.
 It makes sense if you think about it.
 Unless you wear sunglasses all of the time, your eyes are constantly exposed to the damaging rays of the sun.

 Applying sunscreen around your eyes is a great solution, but how often do you really do that.
 Besides, many sunscreens can be irritating to this sensitive skin.

 There are many lotions and moisturizers that contain SPF protection from the sun.
 These are a great way to protect your skin from further damage.

-For more simple ways to help reduce the appearance of dark skin under the eyes or under eye bags, visit www.thebestundereyeconcealer.com.
+For more simple ways to help reduce the appearance of dark skin on your face or under the eyes, visit www.thebestundereyeconcealer.com.
 Here you’ll find great products and helpful skin care tips.